owlbarn/tutorial/book/case-image-inception/README.md

   |> get_network
 ```

-Checking the output log, you can find out that both network give the same output shape.
+Checking the output log, you can find out that both networks give the same output shape.
 This factorisation is intuitive: convolution of size does not change the output shape at that dimension.
 Then the two convolutions actually performs feature extraction along each dimension (height and width) respectively.